 - Skinny laMinx – brilliant local South African fabric designer – her fabric designs are now spotted globally.
 201 Bree Street

-- Woodheads – best place to buy leather and animal skins such as zebra, nguni cows skins etc. Woodheads is a wholesaler and as such supply retail stores around Cape Town.
+- Woodheads – is the best place to buy leather and animal skins such as zebra, Nguni cows skins etc. Woodheads is a wholesaler and as such supply retail stores around Cape Town.
 Their prices are substantially cheaper than the regular stores.
 This is well worth a visit.
-Note that you need to go to the back room to see the skins and there is a small museum upstairs – should you wish to see it, you simply ask.
+Note that you need to go to the backroom to see the skins and there is a small museum upstairs – should you wish to see it, you simply ask.
 29 Caledon Street, Cape Town.
 Web: www.woodheads.co.za Tel no: 021 461 7185

 - Fabric City – 32 Sir Lowry Rd: Have a wonderful large supply of Shwe Shwe fabric – if you are a fabric person – you cannot leave without buying some of this type of fabric – it is amazing and you will see people wearing it all over the country.
 Click here to read the story of Shwe Shwe and to see some of the designs and skirts etc. Tel no for Fabric City -021 462 1286